1. DRY-ERASE MARKERS AND ERASERS

 4. FUN SUBJECT MATTER-RELATED T-SHIRTS OR POSTERS

 I teach English, so I’m easy to shop for.
+(Or I am an easy person for whom to shop for my prescriptive grammarians).
 Almost any literary reference will do.
 OneHorseShy.com and Cafepress have some good ones.
 I love the one above, but be careful with spoilers.
 We can’t wear those to school—something about preserving the love of reading and stuff.

 5. COLLEGE GEAR

 Find out your teacher’s alma mater and give them stuff.
 Here is where to break the coffee-cup rule.
 College related paraphernalia helps us initiate conversations with students about how important college is.
 The more swag we have to show for it, the better.
 Plus, most of us no longer fit into our college t-shirts.
 One tip: avoid anything alcohol related (College beer-key).
 It is just bad form.

 Seriously.
 When should we have emergency drills?
 When it is bright and sunny?
 When the temperature is balmy 65 degrees?
 No, silly rabbit.
 We invariably have emergency drills when it is raining outside.
 Or cold.
 Or cold and raining.
 So a poncho and an umbrella just for me to keep in my classroom is a great idea.
 You could get them in school colors or just any old colors.
 A blanket is good too, because we are often outside with kids who forgot their jackets indoors.
 It’s great to be able to have these items exclusively for the classroom.
 Thoughtful and practical!